 Administered by GCA’s Scholarship Committee, the Hull Award is open to GCA members and non-members alike; however, individuals may not propose themselves.
 A woman ahead of her time, Miss Hull (1900 – 1996) was an active member of the Ridgefield Garden Club and credited her mother and grandmother with instilling her own passion for the environment.
 Members of GCA clubs may propose a candidate.
 Click here for an application.

 Gordon’s CLEAN (Children Linking with the Environment Across the Nation) program successfully fosters environmental education by introducing thousands of Birmingham area youth to the Cahaba River.
-He has taken about 14,000 youth and their teachers into the Cahaba River for hands-on environmental science stream walks, canoe trips, and educational service and learning projects, such as river clean-ups and forest restoration.
+He has taken about 14,000 children and their teachers into the Cahaba River for hands-on environmental science stream walks, canoe trips, and educational service-learning projects, such as river clean-ups and forest restoration.

 Funded by Sasqua Garden Club, (CT) Zone II

-Maria has been the visionary and the driving volunteer force for over 125,000 yearly visiting school age children at the Children’s Adventure Garden in the Dallas Arboretum.
+Maria has been the visionary and the driving volunteer force behind the over 125,000 annual visiting school age children to the Children’s Adventure Garden in the Dallas Arboretum.
 Her leadership has built a garden like no other.
 The garden has seventeen unique learning galleries, each one devoted to a specific life, earth or environmental science concept.
 Maria has brought urbanized children back to nature through interactive education, creative play and outdoor exploration.

-As the senior naturalist at Briar Bush Nature Center in Abington, Pennsylvania, Mark helped launch the ACORN (Abington Children Observing Real Nature) to public and private schools in the area.
-He was involved in the installation of a butterfly house at Briar Bush, oversees the planting of many native plants and most recently designed, installed and landscaped an outdoor Playscape at Briar Bush.
+As the senior naturalist at Briar Bush Nature Center in Abington, Pennsylvania, Mark helped launch the ACORN (Abington Children Observing Real Nature) to the public and private schools in the area.
+He was involved in the installation of a butterfly house at Briar Bush, oversaw the planting of many native plants and most recently designed, installed and landscaped an outdoor Playscape at Briar Bush.
 This was the first “natural” outdoor play area in Pennsylvania.
-This trail blazer has truly had an emotional and intellectual impact on his community and its children.
+This trailblazer has truly had an emotional and intellectual impact on his community and its children.

 As an educator and an inspiration for over forty-seven years, Stella has given children an opportunity to learn about nature and to explore an outdoor world unknown to them through her “Green Team” curriculum in the Piedmont School District.
 Growing native plants and providing an outdoor teaching and learning space to support curriculum have been accomplished in this year’s opening of the “Learn Scape Lunch Park.”

-Kathleen teaches three to five year olds at the St. Columba’s Nursery School in Washington and has encouraged children’s love of nature for more than twenty-five years.
-Each year her young children learn about how the water cycle and the life cycles of plants and animals make and utilize compost for growing flowers, herbs and vegetables.
+A teacher of three to five year olds at the St. Columba’s Nursery School, Kathleen has encouraged children’s love of nature for more than twenty-five years.
+Each year her young children learn how the water cycle and the life cycles of plants and animals make and utilize compost for growing flowers, herbs and vegetables.
 The school’s gardens are the basis on which St. Columba’s has become a registered National Backyard Wildlife Habitat and Monarch Butterfly Way Station.

 Funded by Jane Chapman, Rochester Garden Club, (NY) Zone III

-With boundless enthusiasm, Sheryl has provided outstanding contributions to early childhood environmental education at the Ladew Topiary Gardens.
-She oversees “storytime,” and has started a Butterfly House along with a Monarch butterfly workshop.
+With boundless enthusiasm Sheryl has provided outstanding contributions to early childhood environmental education at the Ladew Topiary Gardens.
+She oversees “Storytime,” has started a Butterfly House and a Monarch butterfly workshop.
 Her Summer Nature Camp for children four to nine years old has an environmental thrust as children hike, play games, perform experiments and create art projects.
 She has given children an opportunity to learn about nature and to explore an outdoor world unknown to them.